Ghirlo00/EEIOA---Midterm-repository/Midterm instructions.md

 # Midterm exam repository
-This file is a summary of all the main strings necessary for successfully passing the midterm exam
+This file is a summary of all the main strings necessary for successfully passing the midterm exam.
+A different version of this repository can be found here [explainations](https://colab.research.google.com/drive/1Z0jPk2rJgV6SCm6RD1QUDaOAOYYPNT3D?usp=drive_link#scrollTo=uV0ApU9UNmDh)

 ## General Instructions
 1. Please ensure that you run each cell (ctrl+enter) so that your inputs are saved